sirion34/sirion34/README.md

 ## 🔎 About me

+A student from Moscow who is fascinated by everything that's DS and blockchain related ❤️.

 ### 🎓 Education

 - I'm currently pursuing a master's degree in applied mathematics and physics from [Moscow University of Physics and Technology](https://mipt.ru/english/),